Old Fashioned Peanut Butter Cookies

 Old-Fashioned Peanut Butter Cookie Recipe

 I personally believe the key to cookie success is only baking them for 7-8 minutes until they have just began to turn golden brown on the highest points.
-Burnt cookies are such a let down, so I like to take them out of the oven when they are still soft.

 More Old-Fashioned Cookie Recipes: